A series of fact sheets that explain the schools reform package in more detail are also available.

 How is funding for students with disability being improved?

-To ensure this data is of the highest possible quality, the Australian Government will provide $20 million over four years (2017-18 to 2020-21) to strengthen and moderate the NCCD across all sectors.
+To ensure this data is of the highest possible quality, the Government is providing an additional $20 million over four years (2017-18 to 2020-21) to strengthen and moderate the NCCD across all sectors.
 Further information is available at what is the Government is doing to support students with disability.

 How will the Government's plan improve student achievement?